kemitchell/saas-package/base.md

 ## Provide Access to Customer Data

-_Provider_ agrees to make _Customer Data_ available for _Customer_ to download, via self-service features of the _Service_, within `Data Provision Deadline` after _Notice_ from _Customer_, or both, in standardized, machine-readable data interchange formats.
+_Provider_ agrees to make _Customer Data_ available for _Customer_ to download, via self-service features of the _Service_, within `Data Provision Deadline` after _Notice_ from _Customer_, or both, in standardized, machine-readable data-interchange formats.

 ## Take Security Precautions